Stern School of Business >

 |Series/Report no.: ||IS-93-34|

-design a business value-maximizing information system.
-This paper
+decision maker to design a business value-maximizing information system.
+This paper examines a real-world

-used in this example: regression analysis and neural network analysis.
+modeling alternatives are used in this example: regression analysis and neural network analysis.
+There

 |Appears in Collections:||IOMS: Information Systems Working Papers|